-Why 1 million people are racing to the Calgary Stampede 2017
+Calgary Stampede 2018: Jump on the bandwagon!

 If you're interested in rodeo, Calgary Stampede is the best place to witness the professionals in action.

-At the stadium, you'll be shaking in your boots as bulls and horses writhe around in chaos, bucking, jumping and bending at bone-breaking angles.
+At the stadium, you'll be shaking in your boots as bulls and horses writhe around in chaos, bucking and jumping in an attempt to toss riders into the dirt.

-And for the winners?
-The $2 million in prize money might make the ride worth it.

 If you're still standing by sunset, you'll be rewarded with energy-packed shows all evening long.
 Each night, the action starts with a chuckwagon derby, where drivers (on wagons) steer a team of galloping horses around the stadium.

 Next comes the TransAlta Grandstand Show -- picture gravity-defying acrobatics, singing, dancing and fireworks.
 Each year, the country's top talents take part in the versatile theatrical performance.

-This year, participants include the Alberta Ballet, Calgary's adult choir and Inuit throat singers (a traditional form of tonal chanting).
+In 2018, they're celebrating the show's golden anniversary with a special "The Grandstand Show: 50" celebration.

-Throughout the festival, tunes continuously blast from the Calgary Stampede's four concert venues, where more than 30 acts will perform across 10 days.
+Throughout the festival, tunes continuously blast from the Calgary Stampede's concert venues, where dozens of up-and-coming acts and established performers will perform across 10 days on various stages.

-And it's not just country crooners either.
-From huge international stars such as Usher to Toronto rockers like Whitehorse, there's an endless playlist to keep you on your feet.

-Among this year's headliners, look for performances from Canadian country music artist Johnny Reid, country music duo Brooks & Dunn, Nelly Furtado, Ben Harper and Canadian rock band The Strumbellas.
+Here's a sampling of some the acts you can see in 2018:

 The Calgary Stampede is a culinary wonderland, where outrageous edible inventions come to life.

 With hundreds of food trucks, booths and beer gardens, you can easily spend 10 days taste-testing the long list of imaginative foods -- particularly at the Calgary Stampede Midway (see below).
-This year's official Midway menu includes 40 brand new bites, including the 'world's hottest pizza," made with Carolina reaper peppers; meter-long sausages; Cookie Dough-ne (raw cookie dough in a waffle cone); Cereal Monster ice cream sandwiches (what's not to like?); and clam chowder poutine (two of mankind's best foods, combined).

 Meanwhile, those on an all-deep-fried diet can devour crispy Canadian Bacon Pickle Balls and Funnel Cake Poutine until their jeans split.

-The 2.5-mile parade is one of the biggest events on the Calgary calendar, featuring more than 150 floats, 750 horses, 30 marching bands and dozens of indigenous dance performances.
+The 2.5-mile parade is one of the biggest events on the Calgary calendar, featuring hundreds of floats, horses, marching bands and dancers.

-Following a new route this year (for the first time in nearly 50 years), the parade begins on 9th Avenue, at the east end of downtown, and conveniently finishes at the Calgary Stampede entryway -- essentially reversing its usual path.

 Think the rodeo is topsy-turvy?
-So too are the rides in the Calgary Stampede Midway, where every manner of roller coaster awaits.
+So too are the rides in the Calgary Stampede Midway, where every manner of thrill ride awaits.
+Some of the stomach churning highlights:

-For an easy warmup, the Great Wheel promises a smooth ride and a bird's-eye view of the fairgrounds.

-There's also the Outlaw, which dips and twists just like a bull, and the Mach 3, which skydives into an epic plummet from 121 feet.
+-- Crazy Mouse roller coaster: This is one known for its hairpin turns!

+-- Giant Wheel: Get great, circular views of the fairgrounds on this one.